Go to the main content

 The Two Kinds of Tired

-Psychologists have been circling this distinction for decades, though they don't always use the word "tired" the way the rest of us do.
-What most of us experience after a full day—after chasing grandchildren, after cooking a meal that took three hours, after a long hike or a satisfying argument or a wedding that ran past midnight—is what researchers call acute fatigue.
+What most of us experience after a full day—after a deadline crunch, after cooking a meal that took three hours, after a long hike or a satisfying argument or a friend's wedding that ran past midnight—is what researchers call acute fatigue.
 It's the body's honest response to expenditure.
 You gave something, and now you need to refill.
 Sleep does the trick.
 A slow morning.
-A bath.
+A long walk on the beach.
 A Saturday with nothing on the calendar.

-But the other kind—the kind I was sitting in that Tuesday morning—is what psychologists increasingly describe as existential exhaustion, a depletion that doesn't come from doing too much but from a life that has lost its psychological scaffolding.
 Research published in the Journal of Applied Psychology found that emotional exhaustion isn't always correlated with workload; it's more tightly linked to a perceived lack of meaning, autonomy, and purpose in one's daily activities.
 You can be doing very little and still be the most exhausted person in the room—because nothing you're doing connects to anything that matters to you.

 The difference is direction.
 The first kind of tired points backward—toward something you just finished.
 The second kind points at nothing at all.